sblendorio/vti-lib/README.md

 ## Function **vti_plot** and "mode" parameter

-Main function of the library is `vti_plot` in conjunction with `vti_setmode` which have the following prototype:
+Main function of the library is `vti_plot` in conjunction with `vti_setmode` which have the following prototypes:

     void vti_setmode(char mode);
     void vti_plot(int x, int y);